Jarvin-M/airflow_schiphol_flights/README.md

 * **Alerting**: Continous monitoring for success or failure of tasks
 * **Traceability**: Trace lineage of execution of tasks

-### When to use Airflow
-Powerful in orchestrating dynamic and time interval/schedule based workflows for the following example usecases:

-* ETL data pipelines(utilize intermediate data stores for different tasks/stages)
-* Machine learning workflow
-* Automated reporting
-* Backups and DevOps tasks

-### When not to use Airflow

-* Realtime streaming pipelines - since airflow is schedule based, it is not appropriate for continous realtime events
-*

 ## Getting Started